-As noted above, any staff who are expected to work 630 hours or more will become eligible for full medical benefits.
-Programs should plan to budget for medical costs or adjust hourly schedules to minimize unanticipated costs.
-You can contact HR to request information about an hourly employee's accumulated working time.
+Any staff expected to work 630 hours or more will become eligible for full medical benefits.
+Programs should budget for these costs or adjust hourly schedules to avoid unexpected expenses.
+For details on an employee's accumulated hours, contact HR.